MerkulovDaniil/deloist/README.md

   }
   ```

-- You can edit this JSON manually in Todoist; the parser is resilient to minor formatting, but ensure the JSON stays valid.
+- You can edit this JSON manually in Todoist; edit strictly inside the fenced block and ensure the JSON stays valid.
 - Hidden goals (`hidden: true`) are not rendered on the page; remove the field to show them again.
 - The app caches goals and labels to avoid extra API calls; use the header refresh button while on the Goals tab to force reload.